How the Government Measures Unemployment

 In other words, it is the percentage of the population that is either working or actively seeking work.

 - The employment-population ratio.
 This measure is the number of employed as a percentage of the civilian noninstitutional population 16 years old and over.

 In other words, it is the percentage of the population that is currently working.

 Where can people find the data?

-Each month, summary statistics on unemployment and employment are published in a news release titled The Employment Situation.
+Each month, national summary statistics on unemployment and employment are published in a news release titled The Employment Situation.

 How are seasonal fluctuations taken into account?

 Total employment and unemployment are higher in some parts of the year than in others.
 For example, unemployment is higher in January and February, when it is cold in many parts

 Is there only one official definition of unemployment?